Yarrow Mamout: Freedom

 Yarrow died on January 19, 1823, at the approximate age of 86.
-According to his obituary, penned by Charles Willson Peale, he was buried in the corner of his yard where he was accustomed to pray; however, a 2015 archaeological dig failed to unearth any remains.
+According to his obituary, penned by Charles Willson Peale, he was buried in the corner of his yard where he was accustomed to praying; however, a 2015 archaeological dig failed to unearth any remains.
 Peale's obituary was published in the Gettysburg Compiler and was reproduced in 38 newspapers across the United States, testifying to the unique life story of the enslaved African Muslim turned entrepreneur and property owner.

 Descendants

 Two years after his father's death, Aquilla purchased a farm in Washington County, Maryland, and moved there with his wife, Mary "Polly" Turner, a midwife and former slave.
 The community of Yarrowsburg, Maryland, was named in her honor.
 Her great-grandnephew, Robert Turner Ford, graduated from Harvard University in 1927.